Sage 100 vs Sage Intacct Migration FAQs

 5. Is Sage Intacct a good fit for my organization?

 It depends and often comes down to your industry.
 Sage 100 has a rich history of excellence in the distribution and discrete manufacturing sectors and remains an ideal choice for those types of companies.
-By comparison, Sage Intacct’s strengths are ideal for the financial services, franchises, healthcare, hospitality, subscription and SaaS, construction, and nonprofit sectors.
+By comparison, Sage Intacct has a deep vertical focus in the financial services, franchises, healthcare, hospitality, subscription and SaaS, construction, and nonprofit sectors.
 Contact us for an evaluation of your business to decide if it’s time to consider making a switch to Sage Intacct.

 6. Should I be concerned Sage 100 is going away?